raspberrypilearning/comic-character/en/step_4.md

 When your user completes information on your form, you want to be able to retrieve this information.

-The `.value` property is commonly used with form elements to retrieve the current value of the user input.
+The `.value` property is used to retrieve the current value of the user input.

 You also want to be able to show your user a friendly message alongside the information they have completed.